shahzadsaddique/java-assesment-/README.md

 **API documentation**

-Swagger UI included to for API documentation, swagger can be access at: http://localhost:8080/swagger-ui.html
+Swagger UI included for API documentation, swagger can be access at: http://localhost:8080/swagger-ui.html

 **Database**